goEast 2022 Recap

-This year at goEast, Paweł Łoziński, the renowned director, scriptwriter and producer is delivering the masterclass as part of the East-West Talent Lab.
-His documentary, THE BALCONY MOVIE (POL 2021) is this year’s out of competition opening film and formed the backdrop for the masterclass.
+This year at goEast, Paweł Łoziński, the renowned director, scriptwriter and producer is delivering the master class as part of the East-West Talent Lab.
+His documentary, THE BALCONY MOVIE (POL 2021) is this year’s out-of-competition Opening Film and formed the backdrop for the master class.
 Filmed with one camera set up on his balcony in Warsaw, the personal stories of passers by are captured over a period of 2 years.
-Pawel talked about the importance of transcription in documentary filming (over 900 pages were collected over the course of filming).
-As well as helping with the analysis and organisation of the footage, it’s necessary to help you find rhythm and movement and is essential for the building and edit.
+Paweł talked about the importance of transcription in documentary filming (over 900 pages were collected over the course of filming).
+As well as helping with the analysis and organisation of the footage, it’s necessary to help you find rhythm and movement and is essential for the montage and edit.
 Focus on the moment, don’t be shy, have a clear idea of your route and remember that the simple is often the most beautiful.

 FESTIVALBLOG: DAY 5 (23.04)

 There is a definite shift in energy now that the weekend is here.
-The buzz around the competition films is palpable, most of them are still available to watch over the weekend at the venues here in Wiesbaden and all are in the online portal.
+The buzz around the competition films is palpable, most of them are still available to watch over the weekend at the venues here in Wiesbaden and all are in the online media library.

 Being able to come together in person, after two years in a digital dystopia, has been important for a lot of people this year.
 An integral part of the festival is the ability to meet like minded people, feel inspired and see old friends.
 Not forgetting that the experience of viewing the films in the cinema adds a crucial dimension that a small screen at home cannot deliver.
 I’m very happy to be experiencing cinema on the big screen again, as is the general consensus from everyone else at the festival.